-- reviewed information prepared by management regarding the fund's performance; - considered the comparative performance of an applicable benchmark index: (b) - (c) considered the performance of comparable funds, if any, as included in the report prepared by an independent third-party provider of fund data; and - took into account the Advisor's analysis of the fund's performance and its plans and (d) recommendations regarding the Trust's subadvisory arrangements generally
+- reviewed information prepared by management regarding the fund's performance; - considered the comparative performance of an applicable benchmark index: (b) - (c) considered the performance of comparable funds, if any, as included in the report prepared by an independent third-party provider of fund data; and - (d) took into account the Advisor's analysis of the fund's performance and its plans and recommendations regarding the Trust's subadvisory arrangements generally.

-The Board noted that while it found the data provided by the independent third-party generally useful it recognized its limitations, including in particular that the data may vary depending on the end date selected and that the results of the performance comparisons may vary depending on the selection of the peer group.
-The Board noted that the fund outperformed its benchmark index for the one-, three-, five- and ten-year periods ended December 31, 2020.
-The Board also noted that the fund outperformed its peer group median for the three-, fiveand ten-year periods and underperformed for the one-year period ended December 31, 2020.
-The Board took into account management's discussion of the fund's performance, including the favorable performance relative to the benchmark index for the one-, three-, five- and ten-year periods and peer group median for the three-, five- and ten-year periods.
-The Board also took into account previous actions taken to address the fund's performance. including the re-assignment of the subadvisory agreement to a new subadvisor effective November 16, 2020.
-In connection with this change, the Board noted that the fund's longer term performance in part reflects that of the previous subadviser.
+The Board noted that while it found the data provided by the independent third-party generally useful it recognized its limitations, including in particular that the data may vary depending on the end date selected and the results of the performance comparisons may vary depending on the selection of the peer group.
+The Board noted that the fund underperformed its benchmark index for the one-, five- and ten-year periods ended December 31, 2020 and outperformed its benchmark index for the three-year period.
+The Board also noted that the fund outperformed the peer group median for the one-, three-, five- and ten-year periods ended December 31.
+2020.
+The Board took into account management's discussion of the fund's performance, including the favorable performance relative to the peer group for the one-, three-, five- and ten-year periods and to the benchmark index for the three-year period.
 The Board concluded that the fund's performance has generally been in line with or outperformed the historical performance of comparable funds.

 Fees and expenses.
-The Board reviewed comparative information prepared by an independent third-party provider of fund data, including, among other data, the fund's contractual and net management fees (and subadvisory fees, to the extent available) and total expenses as compared to similarly situated investment companies deemed to be comparable to the fund in light of the nature, extent and quality of the management and advisory and subadvisory services provided by the Advisor and Subadvisor.
+The Board reviewed comparative information prepared by an independent third-party provider of fund data, including, among other data, the fund's contractual and net management fees (and subadvisory fees, to the extent available) and total expenses as compared to similarly situated investment companies deemed to be comparable to the fund in light of the nature, extent and quality of the management and advisory and subadvisory services provided by the Advisor and the Subadvisor.
 The Board considered the fund's ranking within a smaller group of peer funds chosen by the independent third-party provider, as well as the fund's ranking within a broader group of funds.
-In comparing the fund's contractual and net management fees to those of compara ble funds, the Board noted that such fees include both advisory and administrative costs.
-The Board noted that net management fees and total expenses for the fund are lower than the peer group median
+In comparing the fund's contractual and net management fees to those of comparable funds, the Board noted that such fees include both advisory and administrative costs.
+The Board noted that net management fees and net total expenses for the fund are higher than the peer group median.